 During the September 11, 2001, terrorist attacks, anchors from the broadcast networks down to the tiniest DMA were faced with a story they had never experienced before.
 All anchors had to keep their composure while reporting on one of the most unthinkably horrible stories of their career.

-That required not only focus but the ability to put personal emotions aside in order to communicate professionally.
+That required not only to focus but the ability to put personal emotions aside in order to communicate professionally.
 Hopefully, we'll never experience another day like that.
 But a TV news anchor has to be able to remain calm during a time of crisis.
 Sometimes that crisis is a bad news story.
 Other times, it involves some on-air technical problem that the anchor has to work through.

 Think of an election night with a computer failure.
 The anchor has no election results to report but must fill the time with information.
 The best anchors will think of something without ever appearing panicked.

 You're Willing to Work Long Hours

 TV news anchors may appear to have cushy jobs, with their station or network providing clothes, hair care, and make-up.
 But those typical perks are small rewards considering the personal sacrifices many anchors have to make.

 If a hurricane threatens an anchor's hometown, she can forget about being off for the weekend even if it's her daughter's 16th birthday.
 Plans have to be canceled on a moment's notice if breaking news demands it.